-As a result of our efforts, we were able to take a 2 week long vacation to Florida without closing down our shop and we left everything in the hands of our employees.
+As a result of our efforts, we were able to take a 2 week long trip to Florida without closing down our shop and we left everything in the hands of our employees.
 While we were extremely nervous about this, everything went completely smooth.

 Actually I take that back…it wasn’t all that smooth but we survived.
 Even though we thought we documented every process required to run the business for our employees, there were a few unforeseen disasters which I wrote about in this post.
 But for the most part it was all good.

 Going forward, we learned that we need to have contingency plans set in place in case of disasters like not paying the bills before going on vacation and having all of our office phone lines disconnected:)

 Aside from the additional infrastructure and process enhancements to our online store, our main focus has been on improving our email marketing efforts and blogging.

 My wife has been pumping out some great content over at the Bumblebee Linens Blog and she is now working on an autoresponder sequence which should allow her to be more hands off with our outreach.

 As a result, whereas revenue from email was pretty much negligible in the first half of 2013, email marketing was directly responsible for about 5% of our business in the first half of 2014.
 Going forward, I only expect this number to rise.

 Furthermore, our email list continues to grow through newsletter signups from the blog and content on our website.
 By offering a free craft book as a giveaway (Grab It Here), we’ve managed to grow our email list at a fairly reasonable clip.